bitburner-official/bitburner-src/markdown/bitburner.passwordresponse.md

 ## PasswordResponse type

 Response to an authentication attempt.  status - Status code of the response.
-200 for success, 401 for failure.  msg - Message describing the result of the authentication attempt.  responseTime - Time in milliseconds it took to process the request on the server.  passwordLength - Length of the correct password.  passwordFormat - Format of the correct password.  data - Feedback returned from the authentication attempt.
+200 for success, 401 for failure.  msg - Message describing the result of the authentication attempt.  passwordLength - Length of the correct password.  passwordFormat - Format of the correct password.  data - Feedback returned from the authentication attempt.
 Model specific.  modelId - ID of the model that was used to authenticate.
 Similar models tend to share vulnerabilities.

 **Signature:**